harshasm123/CI-Alerts-System-Manual/FRONTEND_BACKEND_FIXES.md

    - Refresh page to verify settings persist
 5. **Test Insights**:
    - Should load without errors (may be empty initially)
+   - To populate insights, run: `bash trigger-ingestion.sh`
+   - Wait 2-3 minutes, then refresh the Insights tab
+6. **Test AI Assistant**:
+   - Click on "AI Assistant" tab
+   - Type a question about molecules
+   - Should get a response (requires Bedrock Agent to be deployed and prepared)

 ## Troubleshooting